MisanthropicBit/neotest-busted/README.md

             busted_command = "<path to a busted executable>", -- Extra arguments to busted
             busted_args = { "--shuffle-files" },
-            -- Custom semi-colon separated path to load in neovim before running busted..
+            -- List of paths to add to package.path in neovim before running busted busted_paths = { "my/custom/path/?.lua" },
-            -- Can also be an array of paths busted_path = "my/custom/path/?.lua;...",
-            -- Custom semi-colon separated cpath to load in neovim before running busted.
+            -- List of paths to add to package.cpath in neovim before running busted busted_cpaths = { "my/custom/path/?.so" },
-            -- Can also be an array of paths busted_cpath = "my/custom/path/?.lua;...",
             -- Custom script to load via -u.
 If nil, will look for a 'minimal_init.lua' file minimal_init = "custom_init.lua",
         }),